 Welcome, educators and teaching enthusiasts, to a captivating discussion on a virtue that serves as the cornerstone of effective online teaching: patience.

 What is the role of patience in teaching online students?
 As the world continues to embrace the digital revolution, the field of education has witnessed a rapid transition towards virtual classrooms, unlocking new opportunities and challenges for both educators and students alike.

 We will delve into the vital significance of patience in the realm of teaching online students.
 Beyond the realm of conventional pedagogy, patience emerges as a superpower, empowering teachers to foster meaningful connections, maintain engagement, and cultivate a supportive learning environment in the virtual realm.

 Join us as we explore the profound impact of patience and discover invaluable strategies to enhance your online teaching journey.

-When schools shut down and opted for online learning, teachers needed to grapple with confidence and to facilitate student learning with utmost efficacy as ever.
+When schools shut down and opted for online learning, teachers needed to grapple with confidence and facilitate student learning with the utmost efficacy ever.